Leeps-Lab/bubbles/README.md

 >hidePayoffs [Boolean] --sets whether or not the opponents' payoffs are visible

->payoffProjection [Boolean] --determines whether or not the player sees a line on their actionspace representing all possible locations with payoffs
+>payoffProjection [Boolean] --determines whether or not the player sees a line on their actionspace representing all possible payoffs for different strategies